 How Q magnets work

-Quadrapolar or Q magnets are unique in that they combine an extremely powerful magnet with a unique patented design that generates steep magnetic field gradients to produce the most powerful therapeutic magnet in the world.
-Q magnet models such as the QF28-6 are able to penetrate up to 50mm (2"), making them ideal for treating both acute and chronic pain.
+Quadrapolar or Q magnets are unique in that they combine an extremely powerful magnet with a unique patented design that generates a magnetic field gradient to produce the most powerful therapeutic magnet available for treating both acute and chronic pain.
 It is a basic principal of physics that common bipolar magnets produce a uniform magnetic field with negligible field gradient.
 Steep magnetic field gradients are generated by the close interaction of alternating poles as illustrated in the computer generated magnetic field map below.

 The research on Quadrapolar magnets can be simplistically summarised as...

 Where the combination of Magnet Strength (measured in Tesla or Gauss) and Magnet Size determines the depth of penetration and Magnetic Field Gradient is the change in the field strength over distance.
-The Therapeutic Effect is pain relief, reduced inflammation and microcirculatory homeostasis.
+The Therapeutic Effect is pain relief, reduced inflammation and improving local circulation.